MohamedSalman99/ISEA-BRIDGING-MODULE/README.md

 **What I learned:**
 I learned how to update packages on an Ubuntu server using the APT package manager.
 Keeping server packages updated is important for receiving software updates, security patches and system improvements.

+### Bash Scripting

+I created a Bash script called `system_info.sh` on the Ubuntu EC2 server.
+The script used a shebang, `echo` commands, an `if` condition and a `for` loop.
+I used `chmod +x` to make the script executable and then ran it from the command line.

+**What I learned:**
+I learned how Bash scripts can automate commands on a Linux server.
+I also practised using variables, conditional statements and loops, and learned how to make a script executable using Linux file permissions.